oplatek/extracting-knowledge-from-dialogue/README.md

 - TODO how to number equations, images and how to reference them?
 	- https://github.com/GitbookIO/gitbook/issues/1203
 - I have setup [Github integration](https://github.com/oplatek/extracting-knowledge-from-dialogue/settings/hooks)

+### TODOS
+- fill urls to bibtex entries so one can easily browse the articles